What is continuous manufacturing?

 Manufacturers also relied on batch numbers to create a paper trail for products so that they could be traced and recalled if necessary.
 But by using big data from smart devices and IIoT sensors, continuous manufacturing plants can define products by other parameters, enabling companies to track batches with greater accuracy, recall smaller amounts, and thus reduce waste.

-The FDA, for example, now recommends continuous manufacturing for pharmaceuticals to improve quality, reduce shortages, and raise the efficiency of pharma plants.
+The FDA, for example, published a framework for implementing continuous manufacturing for pharmaceuticals, to improve quality, reduce shortages, and raise the efficiency of pharma plants.

 How can process plants make the most of continuous manufacturing?